Particular/docs.particular.net/persistence/ravendb/subscription-versioning.md

 snippet: LegacySubscriptionVersioning

+> [!WARNING]
-WARNING: If neither subscription versioning option is selected, an exception will be thrown.
+> If neither subscription versioning option is selected, an exception will be thrown.